JAlcocerT/JAlcocerT/content/blog/da-ml-ab.md

 If a clear winner emerges, that version can be implemented to improve overall campaign performance.

-A/B testing is a valuable tool in digital marketing and user experience design, as it allows marketers and designers to make data-driven decisions and optimize their content, layout, and messaging based on actual user behavior.
+A/B testing is a valuable tool in digital marketing and user experience design, as it allows the marketing/product and designers to make data-driven decisions and optimize their content, layout, and messaging based on actual user behavior.

 ### AB Testing - The Statistical Side